Neruppu Da: Production

 The title of the film was taken from the popular song from Rajinikanth's Kabali (2016), with the team feeling that Vikram Prabhu's character as a firefighter and a Rajinikanth fan meant that the title would be apt.
 The film began production on 11 July 2016 at Old Mahabalipuram Road.
-Few scenes of the film were shot at SRM University, Kattankulathur, Chennai.
-This movie deals with the complete life of fire brigades.
+Shooting also took place at EVP Film City for five days.
+The film deals with the complete life of fire brigades.

 Soundtrack

 The soundtrack was composed by Sean Roldan.